The Drawing of the Dark

 - Well, he did try to avert it by Arthur granting Kara amnesty..however, he didn't expect Kara to refuse pardon.

 - Self-Serving Memory: Morgana says that the last time Mordred met her, he tried to kill her.
-She leaves out that she intended to murder him first.
+She leaves out that she intended to murder him first, as well that he merely knocked her out to escape and left her otherwise unharmed.

 - Shout-Out: Mordred's final turn to evil has him use his magic to make the things around him tremble and then screams.
 Sounds a bit like another magic-user's Face Heel Turn.